How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Catch NBA action all season long on Fubo!

-The Nets look to pull of an away win at the Celtics on Friday at 7:30 PM ET.
+The Celtics hit the road the Raptors on Friday at 7:30 PM ET.

 How to Watch